 The problem isn't your documents.
-It's how the software thinks about them.
+It's how the software interprets them.

 A Document is a Record.
 A Transmittal is a Record.
 A Package, a Contact, a Company — all Records.
-Each Record Type has its own Fields, its own lifecycle, and native connections to every other Record in the project.
+Each one has its own schema, its own lifecycle, and native connections to every other Record in the project.

 Nothing lives in a silo.
 Everything is connected.